HangfireIO/Hangfire.io/_drafts/hangfire-1.4.0.md

 author: odinserj
 ---

-About 4 months passed since last major release of Hangfire 1.3, and I'm pleased to introduce a pre-release version of Hangfire 1.4 with a lot of new features added, and a lot of stability improvements made.
-This is the most important upgrade since 1.0 version released.
+About 4 months passed since release of Hangfire 1.3, and I'm pleased to introduce the next major release&nbsp;– Hangfire 1.4 with a lot of new features added and a lot of stability improvements made.
+This is the most important upgrade since version 1.0.

+First of all, I would like to thank all users and contributors

 ### Global Configuration